philc/book-notes/relationships/arguments - alain de botton.md

   the candidates that we already have in our lives."
 * "We should accept, with good grace and a touch of dark humor, that life simply gives us few opportunities to be totally content."
-  * (This school always concludes this way about relationships and happiness.
-It's depressing, almost defeatist.
-Maybe the truth is that there are ample opportunities, but we make ourselves discontented because of selfishness and sin.)
+  * (The author always concludes this way about relationships and happiness.
+It's depressing; almost defeatist.
+A more hopeful version is that there are ample opportunities for happiness in relationships, but we make ourselves discontented because of selfishness and sin.)

 ## Towards less bitter arguments